CHIP NXP Zephyr All-clusters Application#

 Flashing without debugging#

-west can be used to flash a target, as an example for rd_rw612_bga board:
+west can be used to flash a target:

 west flash -i <J-Link serial number>